spacetelescope/drizzlepac/doc/source/singlevisit.rst

 processing of the individual exposures and associations as the starting point for alignment.
 This processing then follows these steps to create the final products:

-  #. interpret the list of filenames for all exposures taken as part of a single visit and filter out images that
+  #.
+Interpret the list of filenames for all exposures taken as part of a single visit and filter out images that
      cannot and/or should not be processed (e.g., exposure time of zero) from further processing.
-  #. copy the pipeline-calibrated (FLT/FLC) files to the current directory for processing
+  #.
+Copy the pipeline-calibrated (FLT/FLC) files to the current directory for processing.
-  #. rename the input files to conform to the single-visit naming conventions.
+  #.
+Rename the input files to conform to the single-visit naming conventions.
 (This step insures that the original
      pipeline results remain available in the archive unchanged)
   #.
-Define what output products can be generated
+Define what output products can be generated.
   #.
-Align all exposures in a relative sense (all to each other)
+Align all exposures in a relative sense (all to each other).
   #.
-Create a composite source catalog from all aligned input exposures
+Create a composite source catalog from all aligned input exposures.
   #.
-Cross-match and fit this composite catalog to GAIA to determine new WCS solution
+Cross-match and fit this composite catalog to GAIA to determine new WCS solution.
   #.
-Update renamed input exposures with results of alignment to GAIA
+Update renamed input exposures with results of alignment to GAIA.
   #.
-Create each of the output products using the updated WCS solutions
+Create each of the output products using the updated WCS solutions.

 .. note::
     It should be noted that processing is performed on a detector-by-detector basis; if a visit contains input data